ybrenning/swtp-2021-12/frontend/greenide/ROADMAP.md

 [X] - 1.6.2 - connect properly to backend
 [X] - 1.6.3 - Display applied data in Hover
 1.7 - Cleanup and minor issues / tuning
-[ ] - 1.7.1 - Bugfixes:
+[ ] - 1.7.1 - Bugfixes / Prepare Final:
-          [ ] execute 'press refresh button' command aka greenIDE.run correctly when changing files & clicking on webview buttons so methods and config get refreshed without pressing the button in home-segment [ ] fix folder location string for windows
+    [ ] execute 'press refresh button' command aka greenIDE.run correctly when changing files & clicking on webview buttons so methods and config get refreshed without pressing the button in home-segment [X] fix folder location string for windows
-          [ ] focus on line when clicking item in treeview [ ] make range for hoverprovoder correctly
+    [ ] focus on line when clicking item in treeview [X] make range for hoverprovoder correctly
     [ ] parse config elements from configItems.json into config webview [ ] backend doesnt respond (Error 400)
-[ ] - 1.7.2 - Refactoring / outsource functionalities to new classes
-          [ ] use getFunctions() in other files so no need to provide functions [ ] make sidePanelHome.ts with use of getFunctions() [ ] make JavaDocumentSymbolProvider into new file [ ] - 1.7.3 - rename all kanzi occurences to genereic method names [ ] - 1.7.4 - Remove test cases / comments
+    [X] use getFunctions() in other files so no need to provide functions [ ] make sidePanelHome.ts with use of getFunctions() [ ] make JavaDocumentSymbolProvider into new file [ ] - 1.7.3 - rename all kanzi occurences to genereic method names [ ] - 1.7.4 - Remove test cases / comments